flipmcf/CasterPak/Readme.md

 You must configure:
-  a servername (localhost:5000 by default) videoParentPath for where to find your full-lenght videos path to the bento4 binaries and if you're reading this, you probably want Debug = True
+  a servername (localhost:5000 by default) videoParentPath for where to find your full-lenght videos (/mnt/data/videos default) path to the bento4 binaries and if you're reading this, you probably want Debug = True